-The application of the requirements of this Section aims at the assessment and improvement of passenger and crew comfort on board yachts classed by Tasneef
+The application of the requirements of this Section aims at the assessment and improvement of passenger and crew comfort on board yachts classed by Tasneef as defined in Pt A, Ch 1, Sec 2, [6.4.1].

 The criteria considered for the assessment of personal comfort are based on the evaluation of airborne noise and structural vibration levels during normal navigation.
 These requirements do not consider the effects of yacht motions.